qlik-oss/enigma.js/README.md

 node my-file.js
 ```

-You may need to adjust the code so the URL points towards your running QIX Engine.
+You may need to adjust the code so the URL points towards your running QIX Engine as well as handle any authentication needed.

 ![/getting-started.gif](/getting-started.gif)